bovigo/assert/README.md

 Unlike PHPUnit _bovigo/assert_  does not provide means to assert that a property of a class fullfills a certain constraint.
-If the property is public you can pass it directly into the `assert()` function as a value.
+If the property is public you can pass it directly into the `assertThat()` function as a value.
 In any other case _bovigo/assert_ does not support accessing protected or private properties.
 There's a reason why they are protected or private, and a test should only be against the public API of a class, not against their inner workings.